genesolution/PRC2_data/README.md

 The following files of the Public 20Q3 release were downloaded for the analysis:

-* CCLE_mutations.csv – 276.1 Mb – file contains information of mutations in cell lines.
+* CCLE_mutations.csv – 276.1 Mb – the file contains information of mutations in cell lines.

-* Achilles_gene_effect.csv – 276 Mb – file contains information of the genes Crispr knockout effect on cell lines.
+* Achilles_gene_effect.csv – 276 Mb – the file contains information of the genes Crispr knockout effect on cell lines.

 The silent mutations were excluded from the analysis using the attribute ‘Variant_Classification’ in ‘CCLE_mutations.csv’ file.